Verint Systems (NASDAQ:VRNT) Shares Gap Down After Analyst Downgrade

-Verint Systems Inc. (NASDAQ:VRNT – Get Rating) gapped down before the market opened on Thursday after Needham & Company LLC lowered their price target on the stock from $61.00 to $50.00.
+Verint Systems Inc. (NASDAQ:VRNT – Get Rating)’s share price gapped down prior to trading on Thursday after Needham & Company LLC lowered their price target on the stock from $61.00 to $50.00.
 The stock had previously closed at $37.38, but opened at $36.18.
 Needham & Company LLC currently has a buy rating on the stock.
-Verint Systems shares last traded at $35.98, with a volume of 2,028 shares traded.
+Verint Systems shares last traded at $35.98, with a volume of 2,028 shares changing hands.

-Verint Systems (NASDAQ:VRNT – Get Rating) last posted its quarterly earnings results on Wednesday, September 7th.
-The technology company reported $0.25 earnings per share for the quarter, missing analysts’ consensus estimates of $0.27 by ($0.02).
-Verint Systems had a negative net margin of 0.30% and a positive return on equity of 12.73%.
-The company had revenue of $223.63 million during the quarter, compared to analyst estimates of $225.98 million.
-During the same quarter in the previous year, the business posted $0.34 earnings per share.
-The company’s revenue for the quarter was up 3.7% on a year-over-year basis.
-On average, equities analysts predict that Verint Systems Inc. will post 1.52 earnings per share for the current fiscal year.
+Verint Systems (NASDAQ:VRNT – Get Rating) last issued its earnings results on Wednesday, September 7th.
+The technology company reported $0.25 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.27 by ($0.02).
+Verint Systems had a positive return on equity of 12.73% and a negative net margin of 0.30%.
+The firm had revenue of $223.63 million during the quarter, compared to analysts’ expectations of $225.98 million.
+During the same period in the prior year, the company earned $0.34 EPS.
+The firm’s quarterly revenue was up 3.7% compared to the same quarter last year.
+As a group, equities research analysts anticipate that Verint Systems Inc. will post 1.52 EPS for the current year.

 About Verint Systems